Understanding Persuasion in Long-Running Agents: Introduction

-We therefore ask: \emph{How does task-irrelevant persuasion affect future agentic behavior?} If persuasion merely alters surface-level responses, its impact may be limited to isolated interactions.
+We therefore ask: \emph{How does persuasion affect future agentic behavior?} If persuasion merely alters surface-level responses, its impact may be limited to isolated interactions.
 However, if persuasion induces a belief state that \emph{persists} across tasks, then exposure to persuasion could systematically shape how an agent plans or explores information in subsequent, unrelated tasks.
 Such effects are difficult to detect or attribute, as the behavior remains task-compliant and appears long after the persuasion event, yet influences what information the agent surfaces to the user.
-We term this effect \emph{persuasion propagation}, a phenomenon in which belief states persist beyond the persuasion event and influence downstream behavior even when the belief is \emph{irrelevant} to the task.
+We refer to this effect as \emph{persuasion propagation}\footnote{Code available at \url{https://anonymous.4open.science/r/persuasion-propagation-13C6}.}, a phenomenon in which belief states persist beyond the persuasion event and influence downstream behavior even when the belief is \emph{irrelevant} to the task.

-\paragraphb{Motivating Example. } Consider an agent tasked with summarizing treatment options for type 2 diabetes.
-Earlier in the session, or possibly in a previous interaction, the agent was exposed to a persuasive claim stating \emph{``Individuals must take responsibility for online privacy without excessive government mandates,''} a claim unrelated to health or medicine, and subsequently adopted this stance.
-The agent produces a coherent medical report, yet its execution trace shows fewer unique sources and reduced engagement with recent clinical updates (e.g., newer drug classes are preferred for patients with kidney risks), relying instead on a narrow set of authoritative pages.
-Although the output appears reliable, the underlying evidence collection has subtly shifted due to a belief formed outside the task context.
+\paragraphb{Motivating Example. } Consider a deep research agent from \autoref{fig:overview} tasked with researching ways to quit smoking.
+Earlier in the session, or possibly in a previous interaction, the agent was exposed to a persuasive claim stating \emph{``Individuals must take responsibility for online privacy without excessive government mandates,''} unrelated to medicine and thus not violating any guardrails.
+The agent adopts this stance and produces a plausible report, yet its execution trace shows narrower information collection: it refines the task into more subqueries, but draws on a narrower set of domains rather than broadening its source base.
+As a result, the final report can appear complete while being disproportionately shaped by a limited set of sources, making its recommendations more brittle to source-specific framing, omissions, or emphasis.
+In longer-running settings, such small shifts may compound across additional searches, subtasks, or revisions, making the effect harder to detect from the final answer alone.

 \paragraphb{How We Measure It. } Measuring persuasion propagation presents methodological challenges.
 Persuasion may occur prior to task execution, while the active task later competes with task instructions, tool outputs, and intermediate reasoning, potentially obscuring downstream effects.
 Moreover, LLMs are sensitive to context length and recency, complicating the attribution of behavioral changes to beliefs rather than to immediate context.
 To disentangle these factors, it is necessary to separate belief state from the timing and mechanics of persuasion.